-Back Country Horsemen of Kansas (BCHKS) is part of a nation-wide organization that is committed to protecting the access of equestrians to public lands.
+Back Country Horsemen of Kansas (BCHKS) is part of a nation-wide organization, Back Country Horsemen of America, that is committed to protecting the access of equestrians to public lands.
 We are devoted equestrians who love to ride and explore new trails.
 We assist with trail maintenance and improvement projects, keeping trails clear for all user groups.
 We welcome riders of all types, ages and interests!

 BCHA has developed a form for reporting incidents with non-equestrian campers in designated equestrian campgrounds.
 Be sure to share your concerns with the camp host, the public land manager, and BCHKS, so these concerns can be addressed at the local level.
 Horse Camp Incident Form